 In April 2014, the U.S. Supreme Court reversed a 2012 decision by the D.C.
-Circuit Court that had vacated the Cross-State Pollution Rule ("CSAPR") and remanded the case back to the D.C.
+Circuit Court that had vacated the Cross-State Air Pollution Rule ("CSAPR") and remanded the case back to the D.C.
 Circuit Court for further proceedings consistent with the U.S. Supreme Court decision.
 In June 2014, the U.S. Department of Justice, on behalf of the EPA, filed a motion with the D.C.
 Circuit Court to lift the current stay on CSAPR.
-Assuming CSAPR is reinstated, the EPA is expected to establish new effective dates for compliance with the required reduced emissions levels.
-We are unable to determine the full impact of the reinstatement of CSAPR until the D.C.
-Circuit Court and the EPA take further action.
-The timeline for further proceedings is currently unknown; however, we believe the rule may have a material impact on IPL.
+On October 23, 2014, the D.C.
+Circuit Court lifted the stay on CSAPR.
+Oral arguments to address the remaining litigation regarding CSAPR is scheduled for March 2015.
+While we are unable to determine the full impact of the reinstatement of

+CSAPR until the D.C.
+Circuit Court and the EPA take further action, we believe the rule may have a material impact on IPL.